SMS Viper (1876): Service history

 On 15 August 1888, Viper was recommissioned, under command of Kapitänleutnant (KL—Captain Lieutenant) Oskar von Truppel, for another brief training period that lasted until 15 September.
-That year, she was moved to the newly created II Reserve Division of the North Sea.
+The gunboat division again consisted of the same four vessels from 1887.
+The four gunboats were used to test the effectiveness of using them and a group of torpedo boats to support coastal fortifications, which produced a measure of success.
+Later that year, she was moved to the newly created II Reserve Division of the North Sea.
 The next two years followed a similar pattern; she participated in training exercises from 13 August to 20 September 1890 and then from 4 August to 22 September 1891, the last time she would be commissioned.
 The last year, she was captained by KL Karl Dick.
 The ship was struck from the naval register on 28 June 1909 and then converted into a crane ship between 1909 and 1910.
 She was initially based at the island of Helgoland.
 The ship had a lifting capacity of 100 t.
 She was later moved to Wilhelmshaven, and then other ports.